Is it true that taking the over-the-counter supplement biotin can interfere with your thyroid lab tests?

 All you need to do, as a patient, is simply avoid taking biotin for 2-3 days BEFORE your thyroid lab tests.

-This will allow the biotin levels in your bloodstream to metabolize down to levels which do not interfere with the tests.
+This will allow the biotin levels in your bloodstream to metabolize down to levels that do not interfere with the tests.

 I hope so, and this is what I recommend for ALL thyroid patients who take biotin.